 News, blogs and events in Bexley

-23 March 2023 – Bexley Wellbeing Partnership Meeting, 2.00pm to 4.00pm, Council Chamber, London Borough of Bexley Civic Offices, 2 Watling Street, Bexleyheath, DA6 7AT.
-Join the Bexley Wellbeing Partnership Committee as this month we focus on Women’s Health.
-We will be discussing certain health issues women face, hearing their experiences of conditions such as […]
+25th July 2024 – Bexley Wellbeing Partnership Meeting, 2.00pm to 4.00pm, Council Chamber, Bexley Civic Offices, 2 Watling Street, Bexley, DA6 7AT Join the Bexley Wellbeing Partnership Committee as this month we update residents on health and wellbeing support available to them.
+Our Let’s Talk session will focus on Bexley’s Community Health Champions initiative, and […]

-Council Chamber, London Borough of Bexley Civic Offices, 2 Watling Street, Bexley, DA6 7AT
+Council Chamber, Bexley Civic Offices, 2 Watling Street, Bexley, DA6 7AT